PixarAnimationStudios/ruby-jss/README.md

 JSS::Computer.all_ids # =>  [1122, 1218, 931, ...]
 ```

-Some Classes provide other ways to list objects, depending on the data available, e.g. JSS::MobileDevice.all\_udids
+Some Classes provide other ways to list objects, depending on the data available, e.g. JSS::MobileDevice.all\_udids or JSS::Computer.all\_laptops

 --------

 #### Retrieving Objects

-To retrieve a single object call the class's .fetch method and provide a name:,  id:, or other valid
+To retrieve a single object call the class's `.fetch` method and provide a name:,  id:, or other valid identfier.
-lookup attribute.

 ```ruby